Dudoxx/dudoxx_langchain/dudoxx_extraction_frontend/README.md

 - **Multi-Query Extraction**: Process multiple extraction queries on the same text
 - **Domain Identification**: Automatically identify the most relevant domains and fields
 - **Parallel Processing**: Option to use parallel extraction for improved performance
-- **Real-time Progress Tracking**: Monitor extraction progress in real-time
+- **Real-time Progress Tracking**: Monitor extraction progress in real-time via Socket.IO
 - **Result Visualization**: View extraction results in JSON, text, and metadata formats
 - **Responsive Design**: Works on desktop and mobile devices